achmelev/lilac/trunk/docs/reference/markdowns/main.markdown

 ###Annotation statement

-An annotation statement declares an [annotation](https://docs.oracle.com/javase/specs/jls/se8/html/jls-9.html#jls-9.6.1) for a class, method, or field.
+An annotation statement declares either an [annotation](https://docs.oracle.com/javase/specs/jls/se8/html/jls-9.html#jls-9.6.1) for a class, method,field or a [nested annotation within another annotation](#annotation-element-members).
 An annotation statement, which is a [block statement](#statements),  consists of the keyword **annotation** possibly preceded by the keyword **invisible** and followed by some [annotation member statements](#annotation-members) enclosed in curly brackets as defined in the following EBNF expression:

     ::ebnf